sbdzdz/ivr-synsets/README.md

 g++ -o main main.cpp -I /usr/include/python3.4 -l python3.4m
 ./main
 ```
+Note: the Python file (wdnet.py) must be in the same directory.
 ###Functions
 - To check whether a word exists in the Wordnet, use `bool Wordnet::Reader::isKnown(std::string word)`
 - To get all synonyms (in form of lemmas) for a certain word, use `std::vector<std::string> Wordnet::Reader::getSynonymsOf(std::string word)`
 - To check whether two words appear together in any synset, use `bool Wordnet::Reader::areSynonyms(std::string word, std::string otherWord)`
 - To get hyponyms of a word up to a given level, use `std::vector<std::string> Wordnet::Reader::getHyponymsOf(std::string word, int level)`

 Example:
 ```C++
 #include <Python.h>